gcocatre/caudec/HELP.md

 -------------------------------------------------------------------------------

 caudec uses a temporary directory for processing files ($TMPDIR or /tmp by default).
-If you wish to use another directory, set the CAUDECDIR environment variable to its path (export CAUDECDIR="/some/dir"), or set CAUDECDIR in your configuration file (~/.caudecrc or /etc/caudecrc).
+If you wish to use another directory, set the CAUDEC_SWAP_DIR environment variable to its path (export CAUDEC_SWAP_DIR="/some/dir"), or set CAUDEC_SWAP_DIR in your configuration file (~/.caudecrc or /etc/caudecrc).

 To enable debugging, set the CAUDECDEBUG environment variable to 'true' (export CAUDECDEBUG='true'). caudec will output some additional information,